 May: The 55th East Lansing Art Festival, May 19-20, is a not-to-be-missed event that includes art from some of the nations’ best, as well as two days of diverse live music venues, really wonderful food choices, and even an area with special activities just for kids.
 This event offers both browsing and buying opportunities, is extremely family friendly and never fails to entertain!

 These are just a handful of options to add to your spring travel bucket list and now is the time to get your planning in order.
+Can't get enough?
+Check out our group trip ideas for more inspiration.
 If you need a little help, check out Indian Trail’s “Complete Guide to Booking a Bus” to make planning and booking your next charter a breeze!